IsaacRWI/Cat-Stories-Video-Generator/README.md

 This time the superpower the character is getting is the main character can see the amount of times someone has killed something.
 Format:
 The format for your response should be split into the 4 scenes, with each scene having a background, the characters in it, and the dialogue.
-With the dialogue between 5 and 8 sentences per scene and each sentence not exceeding 15 words, and the amount of characters per scene not exceeding 2.
+With the dialogue between 4 and 8 sentences per scene and each sentence not exceeding 15 words, and the amount of characters per scene not exceeding 2.
+The 4 to 8 sentences a scene is more of a suggestion and you do not need to meet it in every scene, especially during scenes with only one character.
+Do not add dialogues that do not help with telling the story to pad out the dialogue count.
 As there will be only 2 characters at one time in a scene, do not make up names for the characters and do not reference the character's names in the dialogue, in the script the name of the main character will be "mc" and the other character in the scene if there are any will be "sc".
 Also avoid using a full stop in dialogue and separate long sentences that would have used full stops into multiple lines by the same character.
 Do not contradict yourself in the scenes, if you have stated how a superpower works in one scene, do not change it in the next scene, and plan the whole story before writing it out to avoid contradictions.
 Effects:
 As a video editor you will also need to add simple visual elements such as phones to the videos.
 You can do this by adding them either at the start of the scene or midway through it.
-You can add 3 elements in one scene not counting the 2-character limit and can have either the mc or sc hold them.
+You can add 4 elements in one scene not counting the 2-character limit and can have either the mc or sc hold them.
 To add these elements, add them to the Vfx (on_start) when the scene starts, or insert them in with the dialogue when you want the element to appear, along with whether you want the mc or sc to be holding it.
 All elements are removed at the start of the next scene, and to remove elements while in the same scene, insert the remove request between the dialogue when you want the element to disappear.
 The elements do not count towards the dialogue limit per scene, and the commands to remove the elements do not count towards the element or dialogue limit, you also cannot remove elements you have not added to the scene.
 Do not add elements into the scene, unless it help with telling the story.